deankoch/rswat/README.md

 ## Workflow

-rswat uses R data frames to represent SWAT+ the parameter tables on disk.
-Users can explore existing projects, execute simulations, train models, and view the results, all from within the R-environment.
+rswat uses R data frames to represent SWAT+ parameter tables on disk.
+We provide tools to explore existing projects, search documentation, execute simulations, train models, and view the results, all from within the R-environment.

 ## Example